Julián Castro Endorses Elizabeth Warren, Days After Ending His Campaign

 That the two Democrats sit and talk about shared priorities, approaches to campaigning and goals for a post-Trump America raises the prospect of a potential ticket, if Warren emerges from the primaries as the Democratic presidential nominee.

-Warren thanked Castro for the endorsement on Twitter, writing, "you've been a powerful voice for bold, progressive change and I'm honored to have your support."
+Warren thanked Castro for the endorsement on Twitter, writing, "You've been a powerful voice for bold, progressive change and I'm honored to have your support."

 Castro decided to endorse so quickly after dropping out, in contrast to most of the other candidates who've left the race, in order to have time to campaign for Warren ahead of the Iowa caucuses, which are in less than a month.